 Karen started with Warren County Conservation Board in April of 2014.
 Previously, she worked with Lee County Conservation Board as the Environmental Education Coordinator.
 Prior to Lee County she worked as a summer naturalist for Butler and Story County.
 Karen graduated from Iowa State University with a Bachelor of Science degree in Forestry and Environmental Studies.
-She resides in Indianola with her husband and black lab.
+She resides in Indianola.

 Karen presents environmental education and conservation programs at the Annett Nature Center and throughout Warren County.
 She will also be working to bring new exhibits to the nature center and develop a strong partnership with the Friends of Warren County Conservation and other local organizations.

 Karen enjoys sparking the public’s interest in conservation and getting people outside to explore nature.
 In her free time she can be found outside doing just about anything.
-Her favorite outdoor activities are kayaking, hiking, horseback riding, snowshoeing, photography, trail running, and gardening,
+Her favorite outdoor activities are standup paddleboarding, hiking, horseback riding, snowshoeing, photography, trail running, and gardening.